MagaluCloud/terraform-provider-mgc/docs/resources/virtual_machine_instances.md

 For manage security groups after the instance creation, use the network resources.
 Find out more in the documentation guides.
 This attribute can only be used when "network_interface_id" is not set.
+- `image` (String) The image name used for the virtual machine instance.
+			 This attribute is required when not creating the instance from a snapshot (i.e., when "snapshot_id" is not set).
+			 If "snapshot_id" is provided, the snapshot will be used instead of an image.
+- `snapshot_id` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) The snapshot ID used to create the virtual machine instance.
+If set, the snapshot will be used instead of an image.
 - `ssh_key_name` (String) The name of the SSH key associated with the virtual machine instance.
 Not required for Windows instances.
 - `user_data` (String) User data for instance initialization.
 - `vpc_id` (String) The VPC ID where the primary network interface will be created.